 A big benefit of CRM is tracking the buyer histories of your customers.
 With this data in hand, you can suggest additional purchases through cross-selling or upselling or try to sell them a relevant product/service when they’re otherwise not as likely to buy.

 Sales and Marketing

-The sales and marketing component handles sales workflows like sales inquiries, quotations, sales orders and sales invoices.
-The more advanced ERP also features taxation rules and shipping tracker.
+The sales and marketing component handles sales workflows like sales inquiries, quotations, sales orders, and sales invoices.
+The more advanced ERP also features taxation rules and a shipping tracker.
 The Sales and CRM modules work together to speed up the sales cycle and earn the company more profits.
 Trying to manually calculate your sales margins and profit ratios as your business continues to grow can be nearly impossible.
 With the help of an adequate ERP system, you will be able to automate this tracking and get the information you need with ease.
-Being able to access synchronized reports that detail key business metrics can be extremely helpful.
+Being able to access synchronized reports that detail key business metrics can be beneficial.
 These metrics can alert you to changes that need to be within your business to foster more growth.

 Human Resources (HR)

 Employees are the number one priority in any organization because your business wouldn’t exist without them.
 The HR component within your ERP system should handle the full scope of employee management, from onboarding to offboarding and from compensation management to timekeeping.
 The biggest feature you need from an HR component is payroll software.
 Submitting payroll and issuing direct deposits by hand is incredibly time-consuming.
 An HR component automates payments, including tax and benefits deductions, which saves you time to focus on more important tasks.